vidyasekaran/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 tmpfs            99M     0   99M   0% /run/user/0
 tmpfs            99M     0   99M   0% /run/user/1000

+## worker node security group - inbound  all protocol , anywhere is added -- so if you get error while submiting worker node check this....

 ## Step-06: Update Worker Nodes Security Group to allow all traffic
 - We need to allow `All Traffic` on worker node security group